ethereum-optimism/design-docs/protocol/standard-l2-genesis.md

 configured for a specific hardfork at genesis, otherwise it would use the compiled source code.
 This gives us a lot of flexibility and simplicity when it comes to being able to recreate an L2 genesis deterministically.

-The block history integrity check becomes as simple as observing a 32 byte state root matches in the genesis block matches the expected value.
+The block history integrity check becomes as simple as observing that a 32 byte state root in the genesis block matches the expected value.

 ### Rationale Behind Certain Changes